 When selecting a portable printer, you'll want to consider a few key factors, such as how you intend to use the printer, what your document printing needs are and what level of portability will be best suited to your circumstances.

-First, consider your printing needs.
-Do you need color printing, or even photo printing capability?
+Printing needs: Do you need color printing, or even photo printing capability?
 All of the printers listed above are inkjet models, except the Brother PocketJet 773, which is a direct thermal printer and only prints in black-and-white.
 The HP OfficeJet 250 is the only model with an automatic document feeder for copying and scanning.

-Portability is largely a question of size and weight.
+Portability: Portability is largely a question of size and weight.
 The HP Tango X is the largest of the bunch, measuring 15.3 x 24.4 x 10.2 inches (W x D x H) when printing and weighs 7.5 pounds.
 The Brother PocketJet 773, meanwhile, is a slim bar of a printer that weighs only one pound.
 Measuring just 10 x 2.2 by 1.2 inches (W xD x H), it's unobtrusive and very unlikely to get in the way, even in cramped environments, such as a car.

-Most also have optional batteries, letting you print even when there's no outlet to use for power.
+Battery: Most also have optional batteries, letting you print even when there's no outlet to use for power.
 These are accessories that need to be bought in addition to the printer itself, so plan your purchase accordingly.
 Many of these printers also offer car-charging options, which are ideal for use in a vehicle while out making sales calls or printing during a road trip.

-To help you find the right mobile printer, we considered a range of models and chose five products that we felt best represented the variety available.
+Price range: To help you find the right mobile printer, we considered a range of models and chose five products that we felt best represented the variety available.
 The printers we reviewed are priced from $200 to almost $500 (including accessories, such as a battery).
 Prices in this article include a battery, in some cases as part of a kit, except for the HP Tango X, which does not offer a battery option.

 How we test portable printers